 The College is committed to growing and developing alternative income streams wherever such opportunities arise.
-In particular, the College is working hard to increase its commercial activities and through initiatives such as the enhanced programmes, which have been successfully established in 2017-18.
+In particular, the College is working hard to increase its commercial activities.
 We continue to try to respond to the increasing number of emerging pots of WG funding announced in the last 12 months, although we do experience the same risks as all colleges in being asked to commit to initiatives with short and often under informed time scales.